Excel VBA: Show Userform in Full Screen (4 Easy Ways)

 Using With Statement to Show Userform in Full Screen

-• First, we choose the Userform as the object and the Initialize as the procedure.
+• We choose Userform as the object and Initialize as the procedure.

-• In the next line, we declare xlws as the Variable for the XlWindowState type.
+• We declare xlws as the Variable for the XlWindowState type.

-• In the next line, WindowState will denote the window condition of the application which is running right now.
-And we put xlws as the present window condition.
+• WindowState will denote the window condition of the application which is running right now.
+We put xlws as the present window condition.

 • Setting the condition of the WindowState command line as xlMaximized will maximize the application’s window.

-• Then we input 4 separate lines, all of which will make the window go maximize in the top, down, left, and right directions.
+• We maximize the window in the top, down, left, and right directions.

 Download Practice Workbook